 When interest rates are already low, there is less room for the central bank to cut interest rates.
-In this case, central banks purchase government securities through open market operation to expand the money supply in the economy.
+In this case, central banks purchase government securities through open market operations to expand the money supply in the economy.
 This is known as quantitative easing (QE).
 QE stimulates the economy by reducing the number of government securities in circulation.
-The increase of money relative to a decrease in securities creates more demand for existing securities, lowering interest rates, and encouraging risk-taking.
+The increase in money relative to a decrease in securities creates more demand for existing securities, lowering interest rates, and encouraging risk-taking.

 Surendra Naik